Conformal Credal Self-Supervised Learning: Conformal Credal Self-Supervised Learning

 \subsection{Overview}

 In our approach, which we call \textit{conformal credal self-supervised learning} (\ccssl), we combine credal self-supervised learning as proposed in \citep{cssl} with conformal credal labels.
 We thus replace the credal set construction in CSSL to ensure guarantees of the pseudo-label's validity.
-Fig.\ \ref{fig:ccssl_overview} gives an overview of the algorithm, its pseudo-code can be found in the appendix.
+Although both CSSL and \ccssl{} are not specifically tailored to a particular domain, we adopt the framework of the former with a focus on image classification here.
+Fig.\ \ref{fig:ccssl_overview} gives an overview of the algorithm, its pseudo-code can be found in the appendix.\footnote{The appendix, along with the official implementation, is externally available at \url{https://github.com/julilien/C2S2L}.}

 In each iteration, we observe batches of labeled $\mathcal{B}_l = \{(\vec{x}_i, p_{y_i})\}_{i=1}^B$ and unlabeled instances $\mathcal{B}_u = \{\vec{x}_i\}_{i=1}^{\mu B}$, where $\mu \geq 1$ is the multiplicity of unlabeled over labeled instances in each batch.
 Here, we consider degenerate distributions $p_{y_i}$ as target information in $\mathcal{B}_l$.
 For the instances $(\vec{x}, p_y) \in \mathcal{B}_l$, we compute the Kullback-Leibler divergence $\kldiv{p_y}{\hat{p}(\vec{x})}$ as loss $\mathcal{L}_l$.